alisakhatipova/Object-Classification-with-SSE-Acceleration/readme.txt

-Время работы функции вычисления вектора признаков без SSE - 2.067 секунд для всех картинок выборки из папки data/binary, с SSE - 1.388. Таким образом, получено ускорение примерно на 33 процента. С помощью SSE реализован перевод изображения в grayscale, применение фильтров Собеля и вычисление нормы градиента.
+Feature vector calculation function without SSE - 2.067 seconds for all sample images from the data / binary folders with SSE - 1.388.
+Thus obtained acceleration by approximately 33 percent.
+With SSE implemented image translation in grayscale, use the Sobel filter and the calculation of the gradient norm.

-Чтобы запустить программу с использованием SSE нужно добавить в аргументы командной строки -s, например ./task2 -d ../../data/binary/train_labels.txt -m model.txt --train -s. Чтоб запустить без SSE - ничего добавлять не нужно. Программа выдаст результат измерения времени работы функции, например SSE ON : Time [1.388] seconds.
+To run the program using the SSE must be added to the command line arguments -s, eg ./task2 -d ../../data/binary/train_labels.txt -m model.txt --train -s.
+To run without SSE - nothing need be added.
+The program displays the result of measuring the work function of time, such as SSE ON: Time [1.388] seconds.

-Для успешного тестирования нужно скачать data с задания по машграфу и положить в корневую директорию проекта (на одном уровне с src, include и др).
-Чтобы запустить тестирование нужно запустить их командой make test из корневой директории проекта. Тест отрабатывает успешно.

-Документация находится в папке Doc.

-При выполнении задания использовалась 32-битная ubuntu.
+To start the test you want to run them make test command from the root directory of the project.
+Test works out successfully.

+Documentation is in the Doc folder.

+Project was build under 32-bit ubuntu.